Keybored02/Geeetech-A10M-Chimera-mod/README.md

 `#define MOTHERBOARD BOARD_GT2560_V3`

+Note that I'm not using `#define MOTHERBOARD BOARD_GT2560_V4` despite having a V4 board.
+This is because the V3 adn v4 pin definitions are identical, and the V4 just inherits the `pins_GT2560_V3.h` files.
+Instead of going down a parent-child dependancy rabbit hole that migth as well broke after an update, I just use the source.
+This has no impact on the rest of the code (they shjare the same MCU so even PlatformIO is happy).

 If you have a different MoBo, make sure to edit this.
 You can find a list of all boards under `Marlin\src\core\boards.h`.

 Second of all, check that the pins for the second thermistor and heater are defined.
 In `Marlin\src\pins\mega\pins_GT2560_V3.h` I can see that they are all set correctly: